vbstreetz/use-bsc-wallet/README.md

 ## Features

-- All-in-one solution to connect to Ethereum providers.
+- All-in-one solution to connect to Binance Smart Chain providers.
 - Completely library agnostic (use Web3.js, ethers.js, …).
 - Provides the current balance.
 - Keeps track of the recent transactions (coming soon).